vijay-shankaranand/tp/docs/DeveloperGuide.md

 * 1c.
 Event does not already exist.

     * 1c1.
 JobFestGo informs user that event does not already exist.

       Use case ends.

+**Use case: Delete a task**

+**MSS**

+1. User requests to delete a specified task.
+2. JobFestGo deletes the task.
+3. JobFestGo shows updated list of tasks.

+    Use case ends.

+**Extensions**

+* 1a.
+Any of the mandatory fields not specified.

+    * 1a1.
+JobFestGo informs user that mandatory fields not specified.

+      Use case ends.

+* 1b.
+Task does not already exist.

+    * 1c1.
+JobFestGo informs user that task does not already exist.

+      Use case ends.

+**Use case: Marking a task**

+**MSS**

+1. User requests to mark a specified task as completed.
+2. JobFestGo marks the task as completed.
+3. JobFestGo shows updated status of the task.

+    Use case ends.

+**Extensions**

+* 1a.
+Any of the mandatory fields not specified.

+    * 1a1.
+JobFestGo informs user that mandatory fields not specified.

+      Use case ends.

+* 1b.
+Task does not already exist.

+    * 1c1.
+JobFestGo informs user that task does not already exist.

+      Use case ends.

+* 1c.
+Task is already marked as completed.

+    * 1c1.
+JobFestGo informs user that task is already marked as completed.

+      Use case ends.

+**Use case: Unmarking a task**

+**MSS**

+1. User requests to unmark a specified completed task as not completed.
+2. JobFestGo unmarks the task as not completed.
+3. JobFestGo shows updated status of the task.

+    Use case ends.

+**Extensions**

+* 1a.
+Any of the mandatory fields not specified.

+    * 1a1.
+JobFestGo informs user that mandatory fields not specified.

+      Use case ends.

+* 1b.
+Task does not already exist.

+    * 1c1.
+JobFestGo informs user that task does not already exist.

+      Use case ends.

+* 1c.
+Task is not marked as completed.

+    * 1c1.
+JobFestGo informs user that task is not marked as completed.

+      Use case ends.